 - Go fish -- Fishing is a treasured pastime for many men and women.
 Local beaches, lakes and some ponds are available to the public.

 - Build something - Build birdhouses or simple water features in the back yard, which can offer a fun activity with benefits to be enjoyed long after the building is complete.

 - Play games -- Easy-to use-outdoor games include croquet, horseshoes of the plastic variety and corn hole (bean bag toss).

-All of these activities can be, and should be, performed with friends, family and / or caregivers.
-Participating in any activity with others fosters closeness, a greater sense of self and something to look forward to for all involved.
+All of these activities can be and should be, performed with friends, family and/or caregivers.
+Participating in any activity with other people fosters closeness, a greater sense of self and something to look forward to for all involved.
 The memories created when spending time together can make all the difference in the world, not just in the life of a senior, but for friends and family of all ages.